 In terms of climate, Malta experiences warm weather all year round.
 However, one of the highlights is visiting during a religious holiday.
-The tiny island nation is home to 359 churches and, as the locals are devout, Easter is taken very seriously.
+The tiny island nation is home to 359 churches and, as the locals are devout Catholics, Easter is taken very seriously.
 Sombre processions through the streets are followed by the ‘seven visits’ to different churches.
-The mood changes come Easter Sunday, however, when bands play lively music in the streets and food can be eaten from outdoor carts.
+The mood changes come Easter Sunday when bands play lively music in the streets and food can be eaten from outdoor carts.
 This is also when families meet to swap gifts and enjoy festive meals.

 Central India is home to some of the best wildlife reserves in the country, including Bandhavgarh, Kahna, Panna, Pench and Satpura national parks.
-As one of the drier months, April is one of the better times for tiger sightings, as they emerge looking for water.
-In Bandhavgarh, grassland meadows and a high density tiger population means there is a good chance for spotting the big cats.
+As one of the drier months, April is one of the better times for tiger sightings as they emerge looking for water.
+In Bandhavgarh, grassland meadows and a high density tiger population means there is a good chance of spotting big cats.
 The same is true for Kanha National Park, the inspiration for Rudyard Kipling’s Jungle Book.
-Meanwhile, central India also plays host to beautiful temples in Orchha and exquisite carving in Khajuraho, and travelling in April means you can enjoy wandering around in cooler temperatures than are present throughout the rest of the year.
+Meanwhile, central India also plays host to beautiful temples in Orchha and exquisite carvings in Khajuraho.
+Travelling in April means you can enjoy cooler temperatures than the rest of the year.